-tion said that hostel accommodation and institutional transport facilities for female pupils and teachers should be provided.
-Appointment of female teachers to the extent of at least 33 per cent in the coeducational schools and 66 per cent in the girls schools should be made, the report said.
-It also suggested for induction of women members in the managing committees of schools, and a special scheme for stipends and scholarships for secondary and higher secondary girls.
+The report while suggesting on girls participation in higher education said that hostel accommodation and institutional transport facilities for female pupils and teachers should be provided.
+Appointment of female teachers to the extent of atleast 33 percent in the coeducational schools and 66 percent in the girls schools should be made, the report said.
+It also suggested for induction of women members in the managing committees of schools and a special scheme for stipends and scholarships for secondary and higher secondary girls.

-The draft report also suggested for upgrading 10 per cent of the existing primary schools of the upper primary junior secondary level, developing 50 per cent of the existing 2000 junior high schools to become self supporting and viable through increased enrolment, retention, of pupils and improved quality of education.
+The draft report also suggested for upgrading 10 per cent of the existing primary schools of the upper primary, junior secondary level, developing 50 per cent of the existing 2000 junior high schools to become self-supporting and viable through increased enrolment, retention of pupils and improved quality of education.

-The study suggested 30 major interventions and an operational mechanism for their implementation which would involve an estimated expenditure of about 315 million US dollar over a seven year period (1993-2000).
+The study suggested 30 major interventions and an operational mechanism for their implementation which would involve an estimated expenditure of about 315 million US dollars over a seven-year period (1993-2000).

-Inaugurating the seminar, the Education Minister said the Government had taken up some steps for the development of education in the country.
+Inaugurating the seminar, the Education Minister said the government has taken up some steps for the development of education in the country.
 He said steps had been taken to involve women in the field of education so that they could contribute to the national development.